How Does Coffee Affect Mental Health?

 We are going to break down the most exciting conclusions about the coffee consumption that is included in this article.

-A study carried out by the Institute for Scientific Information on Coffee indicates that moderate consumption of coffee – which is the one in Spain, between three and five a day – can reduce the risk of Alzheimer’s by up to 20 %.
+A study carried out by the Institute for Scientific Information on Coffee indicates that moderate consumption of coffee (such as those made from latte machines) – which is the one in Spain, between three and five a day – can reduce the risk of Alzheimer’s by up to 20 %.
 The figure is really important, and researchers say that the reason, of course, is in caffeine, which seems to act as brain trainer.
 This prevents the formation of protein plaques in the brain, which they say is intimately related to the onset and development of this disease.
 The antioxidants in this product are also vital, as they could relaunch the deterioration of brain cells.

 At a chemical level, caffeine works as a brain emitter, blocking adenosine, a substance that makes us feel tired.
 Therefore, when we drink coffee, we think that it activates us and give us that extra energy.

-For those who ingest coffee regularly and in large quantities, their brain creates more adenosine receptors, so they need more coffee to stay awake.
+For those who ingest coffee regularly and in large quantities (such as Keurig owners who have a steady, near instant supply of coffee at the ready), their brain creates more adenosine receptors, so they need more coffee to stay awake.
 This explains why when we try to stop drinking coffee, we feel exhausted, since having more adenosine receptors, there is more of this chemical in our brain, increasing the feeling of fatigue.
+If you drink espresso, you should always go for good quality espresso beans available, they a tasty and very healthy.

 Also, caffeine also promotes the production of adrenaline, which increases our heart rate, making our blood flow quickly and shaking our breathing.
 It also prevents dopamine (pleasure hormone) from being completely absorbed, so it acts longer in the brain.
 This is what makes caffeine addictive, so you have to be careful.